currinjs/CurrinJS/aio/content/tutorial/toh-pt4.md

-The `providers` array  tells Angular to create a fresh instance of the `HeroService` when it creates an `AppComponent`.
+The `providers` array  tells Currin to create a fresh instance of the `HeroService` when it creates an `AppComponent`.
 The `AppComponent`, as well as its child components, can use that service to get hero data.

 {@a child-component}